What Causes Dandruff and How to Get Rid of It

 If you wash your hair daily, try switching to every other day or even less.
 Shampoo - even a gentle formula - removes some of the natural oils on your hair and scalp that help seal in moisture.

 If dryness is your main concern, over-washing will only worsen things.
-We recommend you use our Relieving Dandruff Shampoo 3-4 times each week depending on your needs.
+We recommend you use shampoo 3-4 times each week depending on your needs.

 Use a hydrating conditioner with nutrients that soothe the scalp and promote healthy hair growth.
 This will prevent the excessive dryness and irritation that put you at risk for out of control dandruff.